 Picking a Topic

-This is before committing to in depth research, but some "survey" research is necessary to be sure that appropriate, accessible, and sufficient resources are available to you.
+This is done before committing to in-depth research, but you need some "survey-level" research to be sure that appropriate, accessible, and sufficient resources are available to you.
 You can do this by searching for a person, organization, or topic in the library catalog or a scholarly database.
-You can also search the web, but there will be so much returned, it is hard to assess valid resources while wading through masses of links.
+You can also search the web, but there will be an overwhelming amount (much of it low-quality), you will find it difficult and time-consuming to assess valid resources while wading through masses of links.

-Doing this type of simple search reveals the range of primary and secondary materials you could potentially use to write your proposal.
-The more comprehensive research will come with topic approval.
+Doing simple searches reveals the range of primary and secondary materials you could potentially use to write your proposal.
+The more comprehensive research will start following topic approval.

 What Your Topic Means for Your Primary Sources

-You have a choice in your topic focus: "Chinese in America" or "Americans in China."
+You have a choice of emphasis in your topic focus, either: "Chinese in America" or "Americans in China."

-If you choose to research the experiences of Chinese immigrants, your desired primary sources will be materials and documents created by immigrants and those concerned with them.
+If you choose to research the experiences of Chinese immigrants, your desired primary sources will be materials and documents created by immigrants and those concerned with them at the time the immigrants were living.
 This could be US government officials and agencies, welfare organizations, religious organizations, businessmen, or many other groups and individuals.
-If you cannot read Chinese, you need to think of a way to address the topic that will rely on materials written in languages you can read.
-There is little available in translation that counts as primary sources.
+A sample of a primary source can be a diary kept by a Chinese railroad worker.
+The few diaries of this type are rarely translated, creating access issues if you do not read Chinese.
+You need to think of a way to address the topic that will rely on materials written in languages you can read.
+Solutions to this could be to look for government reports written in English on the Chinese railroad workers, newspaper reporting, or documents from the railroads concerning the workers.

 As you search for materials in books, the databases, and open web, you are likely to accumulate a large number of sources.
 How are you going to manage them all?